 Products (affiliate links):

-I have to say I was really happy with the way the signs turned out for both the shower and the wedding!
-And I know it was a lot more economically than paying someone else to do them!
+I have to say I was really happy with the way the signs turned out for both the shower and the wedding, especially considering I had never made a sign before!
+I also know it was a lot more economical than paying someone else to do them!

 Check out our other Shower and Wedding DIY's here or on our You Tube Channel!